gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

 ### What is CLS Token?

 The CLS token is a special token used in BERT and other transformer-based models to represent the entire input sequence.
 It is added at the beginning of the input sequence.
 The output embedding of the CLS token is expected to capture the overall meaning of the input sequence.
 In other words, the CLS token captures the context of the entire input sequence as a single vector.
-Following is the code to extract the CLS token embedding from the BERT model output:
+Below is the code to extract the CLS token embedding from the BERT model output:

 ```python
 cls_embedding = bert.last_hidden_state[:, 0, :]